6.1 mile loop up and down grassy hills at the edge of Fremont.

 Switchbacks soften the descent.
 You may encounter cows on or around the

-under some oaks and then seems to split.
+trail, which passes under some oaks and then seems to split.
 A rough path heads to the creek

 on the left, and another continues straight.
 The whole area is scored